 Cristi Puiu lives in Bucharest and is married to filmmaker Anca Puiu.
 Together with Anca he has 3 children – Smaranda, Ileana and Zoe.

 He made his debut as a director with the movie “Stuff and Dough” in 2001.
 He continued with a short film, “Cigarettes and Coffee”, in 2004, also an award-winning film.
 The second feature film, Mr. Lazarescu’s Death, 2005, won numerous international awards, including the Grand Prix in the Un Certain Regard section at the Cannes Film Festival.
 In 2010 he also directed the long- fiction film Aurora, in which he played the main character (Viorel).
 His latest film, “Sieranevada”, was selected in the official competition of the Cannes Film Festival and won numerous international awards.
-Currently, Cristi Puiu is in post-production with the feature film “Malmkrog” (working title).
 In 2006 he was awarded the National Order For Merit in the rank of Knight by the President of Romania, Traian Basescu.
+His latest film Malmkrog was the opening film of the new Encounters section of the 70th Berlinale and Puiu received the Best Director award.